Last Update: April 20, 2021

-Similar to CRB, you must apply for this each week as the benefit does not renew, and one household can receive it for up to 26 weeks (the government has announced a proposed extension that would allow up to 38 weeks).
-Only one person per household can apply each week.
+Similar to CRB, you must apply for this each week as the benefit does not renew, and one household can receive it for up to 38 weeks.

 Eligibility requirements are also similar to CRB.
 In addition, you must be unable to work for at least 50% of your scheduled work week because a school, daycare, day program or facility has been closed due to COVID-19.
 You are also eligible if regular care services are unavailable or you are required to care for a person who has COVID-19, has COVID-19 symptoms, is self-isolating or was advised to stay home by a medical professional due to COVID-19.

 You can apply for the CRSB if you are unable to work because you are sick or need to self-isolate due to COVID-19, or have an underlying health condition that puts you at greater risk of getting COVID-19.
 This benefit also provides $500/week (with $50 withheld for taxes); however, you can only apply for 4 weeks between September 27th, 2020 and September 25, 2021.

 Eligibility requirements also align with the above benefits, such as being unable to work at least 50% of your scheduled work week, not receiving any other benefits in the same period and earning at least $5000 in 2019, 2020 or the 12 months previous to the date you apply.
 In addition, you can not be receiving paid leave from your employer for the same period.